#include <dpa/utils/bo.h>

 If the BO is a unique BO, this function just increments the BOs refcount.
 Otherwise a new BO object is allocated.
 The refcount of the data of a refcounted BO is also incremented, in addition to a new BO object being allocated.
 If a BO is neither unique, nor refcounted, nor static, the data is also copied.

-Unlike dpa_u_bo_copy_maybe, this function does not copy the BOs data.
+Unlike dpa_u_bo_copy_maybe, this function does not copy the BOs data, nor increment it's refcount.
 Everything else is the same.
 Only use this function if the data is known to have a sufficient lifetime.

 If it is a unique BO, only the unique BOs refcount is incremented.
 Otherwise the datas refcount is incremented.
 If there is no refcount, nothing happens.
 This function is thread safe.